The granola without added sugars is so good and easy to make that you won’t buy store-bought anymore.

 - ground cinnamon (to taste)

-- chocolate chips (to taste, to be added after cooling)
+- chocolate chips (to taste, add after cooling)

 Tools